Bashar al-Assad

-After the Syrian revolution began in 2011, Assad led a deadly crackdown against Arab Spring protests which led to outbreak of the Syrian civil war.
+After the Syrian revolution began in 2011, Assad led a deadly crackdown against Arab Spring protests which led to the outbreak of the Syrian civil war.
 The Syrian opposition, United States, European Union, and the majority of the Arab League called on him to resign, but he refused and the war escalated.
 Between 2011 and 2024, over 600,000 people were killed, with pro-Assad forces causing more than 90% of civilian casualties.
 Throughout the war, the Ba'athist Syrian armed forces carried out several chemical attacks.
 In 2013, the United Nations (UN) High Commissioner for Human Rights stated that findings from a UN inquiry directly implicated Assad in crimes against humanity.
 The regime's perpetration of war crimes led to international condemnation and isolation, although Assad maintained power with assistance from Syria's longtime allies Iran and Russia.
 Iran launched a military intervention in support of his government in 2013 and Russia followed in 2015; by 2021, Assad's regime had regained control over most of the country.
 In November 2024, a coalition of Syrian rebels mounted several offensives with the intention of ousting Assad.
-On the morning of 8 December, as rebel troops first entered Damascus, Assad fled to Moscow and was granted political asylum by the Russian government.
+On the morning of 8 December 2024, as rebel troops first entered Damascus, Assad fled to Moscow and was granted political asylum by the Russian government.
 Later that day, Damascus fell to rebel forces, and Assad's regime collapsed.

-Assad's regime was a highly personalist dictatorship that governed Syria as a totalitarian police state.
-It committed systemic human rights violations and war crimes, making it one of the most repressive regimes in modern times.
+Assad's regime committed systemic human rights violations and war crimes, making it one of the most repressive regimes in modern times.
 The regime was consistently ranked among the "worst of the worst" within Freedom House indexes.
 In 2025, France issued three arrest warrants against Assad in connection with the bombing of a civilian-populated area in Daraa in 2017 that killed Franco-Syrian dual national Salah Abou Nabout, the 2012 killings of journalists Marie Colvin and Remi Ochlik in Homs, and the Ghouta chemical attacks in 2013.
 In September 2025, a Syrian court issued an arrest warrant for Assad over the killing of civilians during the Siege of Daraa in 2011, paving the way for its circulation through Interpol.
 The arrest warrant cited charges such as "premeditated murder", "torture leading to death", and "deprivation of liberty".